qingfengxia/Cfd/README.md

 by Qingfeng Xia, 2015~2020 <http://www.iesensor.com/HTML5pptCV>

-The team from CSIR South Africa, 2016 has significant contribution to this repo:
+The team from CSIR South Africa,  has significant contribution to this repo in 2016:
 + Oliver Oxtoby <http://www.linkedin.com/in/oliver-oxtoby-05616835>
 + Alfred Bogears <http://www.csir.co.za/dr-alfred-bogaers>
 + Johan Heyns  <http://www.linkedin.com/in/johan-heyns-54b75511>

-CSIR team has forked this repo into <https://github.com/jaheyns/CfdOF>, focusing on usability for new users and OpenFOAM.
-Meanwhile, this repo still targets at preparing real-world case files from FreeCAD goemetry for advanced users, which also means user needs to tweak the OpenFOAM case files in production environment.
-Features from CSIR fork may be picked up in the future if agreed, but CfdOF is GPL licensed.
+CSIR team has forked this repo into <https://github.com/jaheyns/CfdOF> in 2017, focusing on usability for new users and OpenFOAM.
+Meanwhile, this repo still targets at preparing real-world case files from FreeCAD geometry for advanced users, which also means user needs to tweak the OpenFOAM case files in production environment.
+Features from CSIR fork has not been picked up from CfdOF repo even agreed; CfdOF has a different GPL license.

 changelog and roadmap at [Roadmap.md](./Roadmap.md)